 If you want to plan ahead and freeze the buns, you sure can.
 I prepare the rolls up to the point where they are cut into individual buns.
-Place them into a baking dish lined with parchment and then cover the buns with plastic wrap (pressing down gently to remove as much air as possible) and then covering the dish with foil.
+Place them into a baking dish lined with parchment and then cover the buns with plastic wrap (pressing down gently to remove as much air as possible) and then cover the dish with foil.
 Place in freezer.
-When you are ready to use them, remove from the freezer and allow to warm up to room temperature, about 12 hours or overnight.
+When you are ready to use them, remove them from the freezer and allow them to warm up to room temperature, about 12 hours or overnight.
 Then prepare the topping and follow the rest of the instructions.

 - 2 cups whole milk

 - ½ cup vegetable oil

 - 2¼ teaspoons (¼-ounce package) active dry yeast

 - 4½ cups (562.5g) all-purpose flour, plus more for dusting

 - ½ cup salted butter, very soft